chrstn-sgrr/2do-app/README.md

 # 2do-app
 just another to do app.

-made this one for personal use as I often just use a notepad, will improve this in the future
+Made this one for personal use as I often just use a notepad prior

+Current features:
+- Add/Remove Tasks (duh)
+- Change color of each task based on priority
+- Drag and drop tasks to change order based on priority
+- Working checkboxes for each task
+- Save tasks
+- Refresh tasks